Atlanta Wrongful Death Attorney

 Pay nothing until you win.
 Guaranteed.Get a Free Consult

 Don’t be taken advantage of after a tragic loss.
 We'll help you seek justice after the negligent death of a loved one.

 Compassion & Experience Matter After a Fatal Accident.

 Lost a Loved One?
 Our Wrongful Death Lawyers Can Help.

 When someone you love dies due to someone else’s negligence, you may find yourself dealing with challenges.
 Not only have you lost a loved one, but you may also have substantial expenses: their medical bills and funeral costs, replacing their income, or replacing the services they provided for your family.
 The funds from that claim will not bring back a loved one, but they can make it easier to cover the expenses that pile up after their death.

-Understanding Wrongful Death Cases
+Understanding Wrongful Death Cases in Georgia

 When you lose a loved one due to someone else’s negligence, you may have many questions.
 How will the process go?
 Who can file a wrongful death claim?
 How long does it take to litigate a claim?
 Our answers to some of our clients’ top questions follow below.